Communicator Guides – what is this new service?

 We maximise your independence by providing you with information about your environment.
 Equally importantly we do not do things for you.
 We provide a service which encourages you to retain skills, confidence and self determination.

-Indigo Access have a large team of Communicator Guides who you can confidently rely on.
+Indigo Access have an experienced team who you can confidently rely on.
 We use our skills to reduce hazards and risks when out in the community.
 You can participate in activities in a safe manner because our Communicator Guides will verbally or physically guide you around the environment.

 Our team have additional language skills.
 Our Communicator Guides use spoken English.
 However we are able to use British Sign Language and Deafblind Manual.
 We can adapt our communication to meet the needs of the individual.
 Hands on Sign Language, Visual frame Signing, written large print?
 Not a problem to our flexible workers!
 You can be reassured that you are always part of the conversation.